 Good Questions regarding Strengths

 “What are your strengths?” is a favourite question for job interviews.
 That’s the time when you can ‘blow your own trumpet’.
 It’s worth listing your strengths – not just for job interviews, but for the goals you want to set for your own life.
-How can we use our strengths to achieve our goals? (not a bad question in itself!).
+How can we use our strengths to achieve our goals? (not a bad question!).
 It is best to be specific, especially at a job interview, because that is where you stake your claim for the position.

 • Success — When you do the activity, you feel effective and in control